 The digital age has brought us many wonderful things, but it’s also brought us digital drudgery.
-Where we once filled out forms in triplicate with NCR paper, we now copy and paste the info using mind-numbing, repetitive keystrokes.
+Where we once filled out forms in triplicate with NCR paper, we now copy and paste the information using mind-numbing, repetitive keystrokes.

 Bots can be broken down into two fundamental categories: attended and unattended.
 Unattended bots are designed to run in the background, where they automatically complete back-office functions at scale with minimal employee intervention.
 Attended bots require interaction; they respond to employee-triggered actions by automatically completing certain tasks to simplify a workflow.

-Virtually any repetitive task or process can be automated.
-From automating simple copy-and-paste commands all the way to intelligent, cognitive bots that can tell when a customer is upset and escalate the issue to a human.
+Virtually any repetitive task or process can be automated — from automating simple copy-and-paste commands all the way to intelligent, cognitive bots that can tell when a customer is upset and escalate the issue to a human.
 (We’ll talk more about cognitive robots in an upcoming edition.)

-Let’s see how RPA and bots can help you in your work-life, using real-world examples.
+Let’s see how RPA and bots can help you in your work life, using real-world examples.

 Complaint reporting, the manual way, involves several steps: